ArchRobison/Gophetica/nimble/README.md

 The other purpose of the package is be a thin wrapper that can be wrapped around a variety of host platforms.
 The initial port is against [go-sdl2](https://github.com/veandco/go-sdl2).

+When used for production, it should be built with `-tags=release`.